 Is your UV resin sticky, soft, or cloudy after curing?
 Don't worry — these are very common problems, especially for beginners.
 Most UV resin issues are easy to fix once you know the reason.

 This guide will help you fix sticky UV resin, understand why it is not hardening, solve cloudy resin problems, and get a clear, glossy finish every time.
+New to UV resin?
+First read our Beginner's Guide to UV Resin →

 If your UV resin feels sticky or tacky after curing, it means it is not fully cured.
 This is the most common UV resin problem beginners face.